dlebansais/Wrist/Samples/comet/page/sign in/readme.md

 If the method is "login" or "login & password", there is a "sign in" button.
 If successful, it sends them back to the start page.
 In case of error, there is an error message.

-If the method is "other plaform" there is a button that sends them to the sign page of that platform.
+If the method is "other plaform" there is a button that sends them to the sign in page of that platform.

 If the method is certificate, it shows instructions to install the certificate and a retry button.